The Growing Problem of Toxicity

 Let’s begin with some of the basic requirements to avoid toxicity.
 Do all you can to purify your work and home environments?
 IF you know the source of any toxic materials at work, such as stored or leaking chemicals, dyes paints, solvents, glues, acids, or household offenders such as insecticides or cleaning agents, remove them if possible.
 If the offending materials cannot be removed, an effective air purification system may be needed.
 At least, wear protective clothing and/or breathing apparatus when using any toxic materials.
 Regular replacement of furnace and air conditioning filters may also be helpful.

-It is also very important to eat a good diet with plenty of fresh, wholesome foods.
-Avoid eating excess fat, refined sugar and food high in additives and preservatives.
+It is also very important to eat a good diet with plenty of fresh, wholesome foods, there are foods that promote lymph flow and are good for lymphatic drainage Avoid eating excess fat, refined sugar, and food high in additives and preservatives.
 Eat moderate levels of proteins (approximately 15% to 20% of your calories) and fat (approximately 20% of your calories), while increasing levels of complex carbohydrates (approximately 60% of your calories).
 Substitute organically raised animals and organically grown fruits and vegetables whenever possible.
-Drink plenty of purifies water (ideally, eight 8-ounces glasses a day).
+Drink plenty of purified water (ideally, eight 8-ounces glasses a day).
 A home water purification system is highly desirable to provide pure water for drinking and cooking.

 Support your Body’s Efforts to Eliminate Toxicity